A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Derivation of the SPMe+SR

 \section{Derivation of the SPMe+SR}

 In this section we derive the reduced SPMe+SR model from the full DFN+SR model presented in \ref{sec:DFN+SR}.
 We first state the rescaled dimensionless model (Section \ref{sec:rescaled_model}), which is the starting point of the asymptotic reduction in Section \ref{sec:asymptotic_reduction}.
-A summary of the model is presented in Section \ref{sec:model_summary}.
+A summary of the dimensionless reduced model is presented in \ref{sec:model_summary}.